cloudera-labs/hms-mirror/README.md

  -cfg,--config <filename>                                      Config with details for the
                                                                HMS-Mirror.
 Default:
                                                                $HOME/.hms-mirror/cfg/default.yaml
+ -cine,--create-if-not-exist                                   CREATE table/partition statements
+                                                               will be adjusted to include 'IF NOT EXISTS'.
+This will ensure all
+                                                               remaining sql statements will be run.
+                                                               This can be used to sync partition definitions for existing tables.
  -cs,--common-storage <storage-path>                           Common Storage used with Data
                                                                Strategy HYBRID, SQL, EXPORT_IMPORT.
                                                                This will change the way these